Arizona opens Lloyd era with 81-52 win over Northern Arizona

-Lloyd spent 20 seasons as Mark Few’s right-hand man at Gonzaga, helping transform a small school in eastern Washington into a national powerhouse.
+Lloyd spent 20 seasons as Mark Few’s right-hand man, helping transform a small school in eastern Washington into a national powerhouse.

+He naturally brought elements of the Zags with him to the desert and his tenure got off to a rousing start, thanks to Arizona’s core group of returning players.

+Kerr Kriisa had 17 points, five assists, played tenacious defense and revved up the crowd with his intensity.
+Christian Koloko, Arizona’s 7-foot swatting center, dominated on the defensive end, blocking five shots while altering several others.

 Lloyd was considered the coach-in-waiting at Gonzaga, but the opportunity to run an elite program like Arizona was too much to pass up.
 He inherited NCAA sanctions that could drop any day and a roster that lost four of its top six scorers from a year ago.

-Lloyd replenished with top-level transfers and freshmen to fill in around a talented core of returning players.
+Lloyd did manage to convince a solid core of players to return, replenishing the rest of the roster with top-level transfers and freshmen.

-The Wildcats needed a little time to rev up the engine, missing shots while allowing Northern Arizona to hang around.
+The new and the old needed a little time to mesh, missing shots and a few defensive assignments to allow Northern Arizona to hang around.

+Once the Wildcats hit the accelerator, they ran away from the Lumberjacks.

 Using their length to create turnovers and block shots, the Wildcats went on a 15-3 run to go up 31-15, the crowd roaring with each made basket.